ACT Preparation

 2 years agoContributor-Level 10

-No, without preparation it is difficult to crack the ACT exam.
-No matter how knowledgeable the person may be he/she will require some practice at some point of time.
+Honestly, no. The test is very fast.
+Time management is the hardest part.
 Without practice it can be difficult to crack ACT exam too.
 ACT exam preparation is a long term practice and it takes time to hone skills in order to crack the ACT exam.
-Hence, ensure that you begin preparation for ACT exam and not just rely on over confidence to crack the exam.
+So make sure that you begin preparation for ACT exam and not just rely on over confidence to crack the exam.

 New answer posted